BiscuitL/Pedestrian_Re-identification/README.md

 ## Results

 Our fusion-based attention model achieves competitive results on the DukeMTMC, Market-1501-v15.09.15, and MSMT17_V2 datasets.
-The fusion of spatial and channel dimensions enhances the attention mechanism, leading to improved person re-identification accuracy.
+The fusion of spatial and channel dimensions enhances the attention mechanism, leading to improved pedestrian re-identification accuracy.

 ### Performance Comparison on Market Dataset